awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 1. \(Optional\) If you're replacing an existing key pair, connect to your instance and delete the public key information for the original key pair from the `.ssh/authorized_keys` file\.

 **Note**
 If you're using an Auto Scaling group \(for example, in an Elastic Beanstalk environment\), ensure that the key pair you're replacing is not specified in your launch configuration\.
-Auto Scaling launches a replacement instance if it detects an unhealthy instance; however, the instance launch fails if the key pair cannot be found\.
+Amazon EC2 Auto Scaling launches a replacement instance if it detects an unhealthy instance; however, the instance launch fails if the key pair cannot be found\.

 ## Connecting to Your Linux Instance if You Lose Your Private Key<a name="replacing-lost-key-pair"></a>